kooooohe/LaravelOnCloudRunDevKit/README.md

 # LaravelOnCloudRunDevKit
-This is a kit to deploy and develop Laravel on Cloud run
+This is a kit to deploy and develop Laravel on Cloud Run

 # How to run